project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Prerequisites

 1. **Software**: Install the following software:
-   * [node](https://nodejs.org/en/download/) - install the latest release version 8.11.2 LTS series
+   * [node](https://nodejs.org/en/download/) - Install the latest release version 8.11.2 LTS series
    * [nodemon](https://www.npmjs.com/package/nodemon) - Latest version
    * [git](https://git-scm.com/downloads) - Latest version
    * [gulp](https://gulpjs.com/) - Install gulp via npm, which gets installed when nodejs is installed

 1. **API Keys**
-   * The Sunbird developer instance is powered by cloud hosted Sunbird APIs, which require an API key.
+The Sunbird developer instance is powered by cloud hosted Sunbird APIs, which require an API key.
 To get an API key, please submit an [API Key Request](https://goo.gl/forms/2tRDfLlbJ2IgjWgA2).
 In the form, give some information about your team and what brings you to Sunbird.
-It may occasionally take up to a couple of business days (India time) to send you the API key.
+It may take up to a couple of business days (India time) to send you the API key.
 We regret the inconvenience caused due to such delays.

 ## System Requirements